All Episodes

 A lot of it was on tape.

-Some of the rappers were hidden under football helmets, some of them got center stage, or some of the performers.
+Some of them got center stage, or some of the performers.

 But there's this interesting paragraph about Kanye West.

-It was disconcerting to hear Kanye West's name booed loudly by Patriots fans who evidently didn't appreciate his nationally televised comment the other night on a hurricane Katrina benefit that President Bush doesn't care about black people.
+It was disconcerting to hear Kanye West's name booed loudly by Patriots fans who evidently didn't appreciate his nationally televised comment the other night on a Hurricane Katrina benefit that President Bush doesn't care about black people.

 The booze were thunderous and lasted for much of his number.